 The Dust Bowl appeared in the early 1930s.
 This hard time lasted for more than a decade.
 The grasses holding soil in place were destroyed by farmers grazing cattle and plowing the plains.
 When drought and wind came, the soil eroded, and the Great Plains became the Dust Bowl.
 Tons of dust killed crops and forced people to flee their homes.
 Many farmers were forced out of business.
 Farmers learned new ways to save soil.
 They rotated crops, used strip cropping and contour plowing, and planted trees to protect soil from wind damage.

 Solving New Challenges

 Three big developments followed the Dust Bowl days: Hybrid seeds, livestock vaccines, and commercial fertilizers.
-Look up and define each as a class.

 Discuss: Why do you think people were motivated to develop these things?
 How did each help agriculture — and people?

 After about 1950, scientists developed new crop protection chemicals to control weeds, pests, insects, and diseases.
 That means higher crop yields.
 Farmers are trained to use these chemicals with great care and caution to protect groundwater, air, soil, animals, and themselves.
 The challenge continues to find the best ways to feed the world while protecting natural resources.

 Minnesota cropland once stretched as far as the eye could see.
 That changed as people began leaving farms for urban jobs, and growing towns and cities took more space.
 By 1950, more Minnesotans lived in cities than on farms for the first time ever.
 Thousands of acres of farmland were turned into suburban neighborhoods, factories, businesses, public buildings, shopping malls, golf courses, and more.

 - Imagine a farm family moving to the city for a new life.
 How would their lives change?